SwasthVayu a non-invasive ventilator developed for COVID-19

 The system has undergone stringent biomedical tests and beta clinical trials at NAL Health Centre.

-The major advantage of this machine is that it is simple to use without any specialised nursing, cost effective, compact and configured with majority of indigenous components.
+The major advantage of this machine is that it is simple to use without any specialised nursing, cost-effective, compact and configured with majority of indigenous components.

-This is ideal for treating COVID -19 patients in Wards, Make shift Hospitals, dispensaries and home in current Indian COVID 19 scenario.CSIR-NAL is in process of taking it forward with the regulatory authorities for the approval and expected to get shortly.
+This is ideal for treating COVID -19 patients in Wards, Makeshift Hospitals, dispensaries and home in current Indian COVID 19 scenario.CSIR-NAL is in process of taking it forward with the regulatory authorities for the approval and expected to get shortly.
 CSIR-NAL has already initiated dialogue with major public/private industries as a partner for mass production.

 DG CSIR, Dr Shekhar C Mande, complemented CSIR NAL team which has enabled a spin-off technology based on its expertise in the aerospace design domain.
 He also recalled the contribution of CSIR-NAL in the flight of indigenously developed Hansa-3, on May 11th in 1998, which is one of the achievements that is also celebrated on National Technology Day.

-Director CSIR-NAL, Jitendra J Jadhav stated that based on global experience and specific inputs from pulmonologists in India and abroad, CSIR-NAL developed BIPAP Non Invasive Ventilator with externally connected Oxygen concentrator which will be ideal to treat moderate or mid-stage severe COVID-19 patients who do not require intubation and invasive ventilation.
+Director CSIR-NAL, Jitendra J Jadhav stated that based on global experience and specific inputs from pulmonologists in India and abroad, CSIR-NAL developed BIPAP Non-Invasive Ventilator with externally connected Oxygen concentrator which will be ideal to treat moderate or mid-stage severe COVID-19 patients who do not require intubation and invasive ventilation.

 The success is the culmination of efforts of team of technocrats and medical practitioners under the leadership of Dr C M Ananda, Head Electronics Dept., Dr Amarnarayan D, Chief Medical Officer- NAL, Dr Viren Sardana - Respiratory Physiologist CSIR-IGIB and team of scientists at NAL.